Knowledge hub

 What are the conditions of taking out a start-up loan

-Advantages and disadvantages of the start-up loan
+Advantages and disadvantages of the starter loan

 A starters loan offers starters that little bit extra to make their first home purchase possible.
 The scheme exists to bridge the difference between your maximum mortgage and the purchase price.
 Yet there are also some snags.
 Below you can read about the main advantages and disadvantages.
 Do you prefer a detailed explanation?
 Read our extensive article on the pros and cons of the starters loan.